jugglinmike/command-the-command-line/src/material/process-bounds/index.md

 ???

 We've been discussing one way processes communicate this distinction: they often output different information to the standard output stream and the standard error stream.
-In the best cases, this allows programs to concisely describe exactly what went wrong.
+This allows programs to describe what went wrong in plain English.

 ---